 To the assembly in your house.”
 Philippians 1:1

 The Overseer makes sure the gathering of the faithful runs smoothly according to the God-given guidelines (1 Cor.
 14: 26-39), steps in with his wisdom and knowledge whenever the situation calls for it, and of course participates as much as the others whether in teaching or singing or whatever else he’s led to do.
 See Church Services Are NOT Biblical.

 Another aspect of the Shepherd duty is the Diaconate.
 It is the other side of the coin as both Overseer and Deacon require almost the same qualifications.
 Said qualifications were stipulated by the Apostle Paul in the same breath.
 (See Addendum 1 & 2)

-“The elders who oversee the affairs of the assembly well… especially those whose work is preaching and teaching…” 1 Tim 5:7
+“The elders who oversee the affairs of the assembly well… especially those whose work is preaching and teaching…” 1 Timothy 5:7

 Therefore, there were elders who were overseeing things that had nothing to do with preaching or teaching.